Hayden Railroad Bridge

-The Hayden RR Bridge, (Note: The bridge became known as Hayden RR Bridge after an article in the Eugene Weekly referred to it as the railroad bridge at Hayden's Farm in 1901 and the Oregonian renamed it as Hayden Railroad Bridge named after a pioneer in the Willamette Valley.) is a truss bridge located in Springfield, Oregon, spanning over the McKenzie River.
+The Hayden Railroad Bridge, (Note: The bridge became known as Hayden Railroad Bridge after an article in the Eugene Weekly referred to it as the railroad bridge at Hayden's Farm in 1901 and the Oregonian renamed it as Hayden Railroad Bridge named after a pioneer in the Willamette Valley.) is a truss bridge located in Springfield, Oregon, spanning over the McKenzie River.
 It initially served as a traditional railroad bridge, starting as part of the first transcontinental railroad in Utah, before moving to its current location as part of the Marcola line, whose primary use was the distribution of lumber.
-It later closed alongside the area's lumber mills, and became a pedestrian bridge in 2019.
+It later closed alongside the area's lumber mills and became a pedestrian bridge in 2019.
 It is one of the few remaining wrought-iron, Phoenixville bridges still standing, and the oldest intact bridge in the state of Oregon.

 Location

 Map of Hayden Bridge and surrounding area.

 Hayden Bridge is located in Springfield, Oregon, near the intersection of the Marcola, Old Mohawk and Camp Creek roads.
 Its milepost was 649.50 on the Southern Pacific Railroad when it comprised part of the railroad during its use as a railroad bridge.
 The bridge spans the McKenzie river, where it runs parallel to a road bridge comprising part of Marcola road, which is also named Hayden Bridge.
 Nearby the bridge are the Eugene Water & Electric Board's (EWEB) water collection facilities.